d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-cnn.md

 # Sentiment Analysis: Using Convolutional Neural Networks
 :label:`sec_sentiment_cnn`

-In :numref:`chap_cnn`, we explored how to process two-dimensional image data with two-dimensional convolutional neural networks.
-In the previous language models and text classification tasks, we treated text data as a time series with only one dimension, and naturally, we used recurrent neural networks to process such data.
-In fact, we can also treat text as a one-dimensional image, so that we can use one-dimensional convolutional neural networks to capture associations between adjacent words.
-As described in :numref:`fig_nlp-map-sa-cnn`
-This section describes a groundbreaking approach to applying convolutional neural networks to sentiment analysis: textCNN :cite:`Kim.2014`.
+In :numref:`chap_cnn`,
+we investigated mechanisms
+for processing
+two-dimensional image data
+with two-dimensional CNNs,
+which were applied to
+local features such as adjacent pixels.
+Though originally
+designed for computer vision,
+CNNs are also widely used
+for natural language processing.
+Simply put,
+just think of any text sequence as a one-dimensional image.
+In this way,
+one-dimensional CNNs
+can process local features
+such as $n$-grams in text.

+In this section,
+we will use the *textCNN* model to demonstrate how to design a CNN architecture for representing single text :cite:`Kim.2014`.
+Compared with
+:numref:`fig_nlp-map-sa-rnn`
+that uses an RNN architecture with GloVe pretraining for sentiment analysis, the only difference in :numref:`fig_nlp-map-sa-cnn` lies in the choice of the architecture.

 ![This section feeds pretrained GloVe to a CNN-based architecture for sentiment analysis.](../img/nlp-map-sa-cnn.svg) :label:`fig_nlp-map-sa-cnn`

-First, import the packages and modules required for the experiment.

 ```{.python .input}
 from d2l import mxnet as d2l